-A student who has an emergency that prevents the completion of all* classes for that term may request a Hardship Withdrawal through the Vice President for Student Affairs & Dean of Students Office.
+A student who has an emergency that prevents the completion of all* classes for that term may request a Hardship Withdrawal through the Vice President for the Division of Enrollment, Marketing, and Communications.
 The Hardship Withdrawal process is outlined below.
 It should be noted that a Hardship Withdrawal can only be requested after midterm.
 A student wanting to withdraw before mid-term must follow the Withdrawal from Course Policy outlined in the Undergraduate and Graduate Catalogs.
 If an undergraduate student had to withdraw from a class before midterm for a documented hardship reason, that student may use this process to appeal to change a regular withdrawal to a hardship withdrawal.
 Questions regarding this policy should be directed to the Office of the Registrar (333-5727).
-Questions regarding the late withdrawal process should be directed to Ms. Lisa Smith (firstname.lastname@example.org) in the Vice President for Student Affairs & Dean of Students Office (333-5941).
+Questions regarding the late withdrawal process should be directed to Ms. Lisa Smith (firstname.lastname@example.org) in the Vice President for the Division of Enrollment, Marketing, and Communications (245-4378).
 It is the student’s responsibility to withdraw officially in accordance with university regulations.

 * Only in very rare instances will a partial withdrawal be considered, such as in cases where a student may not be able to complete a specific class because of a hardship that prohibits class participation.